Start9Labs/documentation/site/source/contribute/jobs.rst

 We are seeking a JS developer who is skilled with CSS and cares deeply about crafting beautiful user interfaces.

 Start9 frontend devs leverage Angular, Typescript, and RXJS to deliver clean, modular, and performant codebases.
-The `embassyOS frontend codebase <https://github.com/Start9Labs/embassy-os/tree/master/frontend>`_ uses websockets and Start9's own nonce-based PatchDB to create a real-time sync and state management system with the backend.
+The `StartOS frontend codebase <https://github.com/Start9Labs/embassy-os/tree/master/frontend>`_ uses websockets and Start9's own nonce-based PatchDB to create a real-time sync and state management system with the backend.
 The user feels "plugged in" to their server, even if they are on the other side of the world.

 Requirements: